Flower7C3/bash-tools/README.md

 - Connect to Docker container terminal by name with `bash docker-bash.sh <name>` script.
 Will start container if stopped.
 - Read logs from Docker container by name with `bash docker-logs.sh <name>` script.
 Will start container if stopped.
 - Exec command on Docker container with `bash docker-exec.sh <command>` script.
 Preserve paths.
-- Simplify Docksal configuration creation with `bash docksal-warmup.sh` script.
+- Simplify Docksal configuration creation with [https://github.com/Flower7C3/docksal-warmup](docksal-warmup) script.

 ## Database tools